alanJames00/CF-Workers-Reverse-Proxy/readme.md

 # Cloudflare Workers Reverse Proxy

-This project is a fast reverse proxy built using Cloudflare Workers.
+Fast and globally-distributed reverse proxy built using Cloudflare Workers.
 It allows you to proxy requests from your domain to another backend server.

 ## Prerequisites